Panasonic TZ100 vs LX100

-The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in January 2016 and September 2014.
-Both the TZ100 and the LX100 are fixed lens compact cameras that are based on an one-inch (TZ100) and a Four Thirds sensor.
-The TZ100 has a resolution of 20 megapixel, whereas the LX100 provides 12.7 MP.
+The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in January 2016 and September 2014.
+Both the TZ100 and the LX100 are fixed lens compact cameras that are based on an one-inch (TZ100) and a Four Thirds (LX100) sensor.
+The TZ100 has a resolution of 20 megapixels, whereas the LX100 provides 12.7 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic TZ100 and the Panasonic LX100.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TZ100 – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the TZ100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably larger (5 percent) than the Panasonic TZ100.
 Moreover, the LX100 is markedly heavier (26 percent) than the TZ100.
 In this context, it is worth noting that neither the TZ100 nor the LX100 are weather-sealed.